zac7777/Entropy/Entropy/Sets/Axes.md

 Two handed: +1 damage to all moves
 ##### Actions

-*Swing:* 1 AP: Melee Range, 1 slashing damage
+*Swing:* 1 AP, Melee Range, 1 slashing damage

 Accuracy: +20
 Critical: +5

 ---

-*Poke:* 2 AP: Melee Range, 1d4 piercing damage, on critical hit -1 EP to the target
+*Poke:* 2 AP, Melee Range, 1d4 piercing damage, on critical hit -1 EP to the target

 Accuracy: +20
 Critical: +5

 ---

-*Throw:* 2 AP: 20m, 1d4 piercing damage, on critical hit -1 EP to the target, this unequips this weapon
+*Throw:* 2 AP, 20m, 1d4 piercing damage, on critical hit -1 EP to the target, this unequips this weapon

 Proficiency requirement: 2